hatRiot/zarp/README.md

 service.
 For example, you could set up a fake SSH service or a honeypot FTP server and poison a systems DNS to redirect to yours.
 When you get a hit, remove the DNS poison and allow it to resolve correctly.
-: Spoof HTTP Server, Spoof SSH Server :
+: HTTP, SSH, FTP :

 [PARAMETER]
 Parameter tools are for use when you're on the outside of a network.
 These will